Mvalverde00/Monte-Carlo-Cuda-Pathtracer/README.md

 # Project Description
 As promised, I have developed a CUDA accelerated monte-carlo path tracing program, capable of handling indirect lighting, soft shadows, reflection and refraction, and caustics.
 For now all scenes are hardcoded in.
 The renderer also utilizes OpenGL-CUDA interopability to progressively render the scene in a window, which can also be used to interact with the scene by moving or re-orienting the camera.
 This also allows for a convenient debug view, with the ImGUI library being used to create a small overlay which displays rendering statistics/information and also has a toggleable option for showing all object normals.
 Multiple scenes are included and can be switched between using the debug window.

-# Results
-The expected output is the rendered scene in an interactive window.
-Once a sufficiently low level of variance in the output has been reached, an image can be exported using the "print screen" feature on windows (eventually a true 'export' option will be added, but for now "print screen" is more than sufficient for permanently saving renders).
-Several renders created using the program can be found in the samples/ directory.
-In case there are issues building the project, a short video showcasing the project in action can be seen here: https://www.youtube.com/watch?v=w0EvK9pR29w

 # Performance Analysis
 All testing was done on my desktop, which has a "Ryzen 9 5900x" CPU and a "RTX 3080" GPU.